lazoart/alarik/README.md

 We welcome contributions of any size.
 Please:

+-   Use `dev` branch as your base branch - not master
 -   Use clear, descriptive commit messages
 -   Open an issue before starting larger work
 -   Follow Swift best practices